Changissnz/selfinterest/README.md

 references, the form out of many possibilities that serves as the best realism of practicing the ideal.
 Mannerism values the perceived appearance of the sentient being as the centrality of all evidence for judgment.
-The manners are the artificial axioms in mannerism, to be taken not as a choice to prefer but analogically, something very much like the gold standard out of the possible span of material goods.
+The manners are the artificial axioms in mannerism, understood to be not as a choice to prefer but analogically, something very much like the gold standard out of the possible span of material goods, that is, the optimal, the discovered best that should be valued higher than the practices of the self if the self is positionally incapable of the manners.